LanaMarshall/portfolio/about.md

 I'm Lana Marshall and I'm a graphic designer.

 An Austin native, I moved to New York fresh out of high school to attend Pratt Institute.
 After a comprehensive study of design, illustration and advertising, I earned my B.A. in Communications Design.
-I then returned to my hometown where I worked as a freelance graphic designer before joining the team at <a href="http://socialdistillery.com/" target="_blank">Social Distillery</a>, as their resident Graphic Designer and Creative Director.
+I then returned to my hometown where I worked as a freelance graphic designer before joining the team at <a href="http://socialdistillery.com/" target="_blank">Social Distillery</a>, establishing the role of Graphic Designer and working my way up to Creative Director.

-If you have questions about any of my work or would like a copy of my most recent resume, feel free to <a href="/contact/">contact me.</a>
+If you have questions about any of my work or are interested in working together, feel free to <a href="/contact/">contact me.</a>